willbprog127/spiritvnc-fltk-no-libssh2/README.md

 - An installed SSH client runable with the `ssh` command or similar (adjustable within program settings)
 - GNU make must be installed on OpenIndiana and FreeBSD

+**macOS**
+> [!NOTE]
+> I no longer have access to a modern Mac so _you_ will have to test any fixes I make.
-**macOS Intel** - [Homebrew](https://brew.sh/) is now the recommended way to install dependencies on macOS, at least on Intel.
-I stopped using MacPorts because too many bugs affected packages I needed.
+* Intel - [Homebrew](https://brew.sh/) is the recommended way to install dependencies on macOS Intel.

-**macOS Apple Silicon** - I don't have access to an Apple Silicon Mac (M1, M2, etc), so testing is non-existent.
+* Apple Silicon - I have no access to an Apple Silicon Mac, so your guess is as good as mine _(maybe Homebrew?)_

+**Windows**
-**Windows Intel** - [MSYS2](https://www.msys2.org/) is the recommended way to install dependencies on x86_64 versions of Windows 10 and 11.  libvncclient has some [Windows-specific bugs](https://github.com/LibVNC/libvncserver/issues?q=is%3Aissue+is%3Aopen+windows) that may not get fixed right away.
+* Intel - [MSYS2](https://www.msys2.org/) is the recommended way to install dependencies on x86_64 versions of Windows 10 and 11.  libvncclient has some [Windows-specific bugs](https://github.com/LibVNC/libvncserver/issues?q=is%3Aissue+is%3Aopen+windows) that may not get fixed right away.

-**Windows ARM** - No Windows ARM machines are available to me, so testing is non-existent.
+* ARM - No Windows ARM machines are available to me, so use what's best for you.

 - - -